Sweet Revenge (Generation X album)

-Sweet Revenge is the fourth and final studio album of the English 1970's post-punk band Generation X, though it was chronologically their third recorded album.
+Sweet Revenge is the fourth and final studio album by English punk rock band Generation X, though it was chronologically their third recorded album.

 Generation X broke up during the original 1979 studio sessions that the record comprises, which were little more than demo sessions made without a producer.
 The material first received commercial release in contested circumstances retrospectively in 1998.

 Production

 Most of the songs on the record were composed and initially rehearsed in a house in the English county of Oxfordshire in the first half of 1979, rented by the band for the purpose of working together secluded from distractions to assemble what was intended to be its third LP.
 During this period Generation X was looking for a new sound after the commercial failure of its second LP, Valley of the Dolls at the start of the year, and the new material was written with the intention of getting back to elemental song-writing, with more space musically in song construction.
 Billy Idol, the band's frontman/singer, did not enjoy the experience of working in the pastoral surroundings of the Oxfordshire countryside, and was unhappy with the quality of much of the material that it produced.

 The record was demo recorded at the Olympic Studios in Barnes in early 1979 with the studio's in-house engineer Doug Bennett, with Idol and Tony James acting as producers.
-Further recording work was done at the same studio in July/August 1979, the latter sessions seeing the writing at the studio of the song 'Dancing with Myself', which was regarded as an important event by Idol and James, the band's songwriters, as the song revealed a dynamic new dance-punk sound that they had been searching for since the failure of the band's second LP (a sound which would subsequently provide the foundation of Idol's solo career in the 1980s).
+Further recording work was done at the same studio in July/August 1979, the latter sessions seeing the writing at the studio of the song "Dancing with Myself", which was regarded as an important event by Idol and James, the band's songwriters, as the song revealed a dynamic new dance-punk sound that they had been searching for since the failure of the band's second LP (a sound which would subsequently provide the foundation of Idol's solo career in the 1980s).

 The LP was never finished due to Generation X breaking up in acrimony at the end of 1979 whilst it was still a work in progress.
 Idol and James went on in 1980 to relaunch the act under the new name of Gen X, salvaging several songs from the aborted recording sessions at Olympic Studios, and incorporating them into a new long-player release entitled Kiss Me Deadly (1981).